bioacoustic-ai/bacpipe/README.md

 ### AudioProtoPNet
 - spectrogram input
 - supervised learning, trained using asymmetric loss
-- ConvNext architecture
+- ConvNext architecture as feature extractor
 - trained on the xeno-canto large section of BirdSet

 This CNN is trained in two phases.
 The main contribution of this model is its interpretability.
 It learned prototypes during its second training phase which can be used during inference time to visualize sections of the spectrogram that were most important for classification.
 It also reaches competitive performance on bird classification tasks.
-The (include) classifier can distinguish 9736 classes.
+The (included) prototype-based classifier can distinguish 9736 classes.

 ### AvesEcho_PaSST
 - transformer